mikkohei13/airflow/readme.md

 Set environment variables to .env.
 Note that AIRFLOW__CORE__FERNET_KEY and FERNET_KEY have to be must be 32 url-safe base64-encoded bytes.
 These can be generated with ´openssl rand -base64 32´

+Then:

   docker-compose up; docker-compose down;

+Set up latest observation id and update time to Varibales.
+TODO: instructions.

+To test the DAG in Airflow, enable and trigger it manually.

+To run scripts manually, start with:

+  docker exec -ti airflow_webserver bash cd dags/inaturalist/

+Debug single observations:

+  python3 single.py 60063865 dry

+Get updated observations and post to DW:

+  python3 inat.py

 # Todo